National Survey of Children’s Health (NSCH)

 Replication Example

 As noted in the bold red footnotes of their published table, this technique is not correct and should not be used.
 The technical documents recommend a method matching the MIcombine syntax shown above.
-Nonetheless, this code matches statistics and confidence intervals within 0.5% from the Excellent or very good column of Indicator 1.1: In general, how would you describe this child’s health?:
+This code matches statistics and confidence intervals within 0.5% from the Excellent or very good column of Indicator 1.1: In general, how would you describe this child’s health?:

 results <-